-This Fall, I am elated to be joining the ranks at Bucknell University as the John D. and Catherine T. MacArthur Assistant Professor of Data Science, a joint appointment between the departments of Computer Science and of Mathematics.
+I am the John D. and Catherine T. MacArthur Assistant Professor of Data Science at Bucknell University, a joint appointment between the departments of Computer Science and of Mathematics.
 In May 2020, I completed my Ph.D. at the School of Operations Research and Information Engineering at Cornell University, where I was advised by David Williamson and Karola Mészáros.
 Prior to Cornell, I completed my BS in math at Harvey Mudd College in 2014 and my MASt in math (Part III of the Mathematical Tripos) at Cambridge in 2015.

 Teaching energizes research, and information about my past teaching is available on this page.
 Outside of academia, I’m an avid reader and climber.
 If you want to trade recommendations about books or climbing gyms, I’m all ears!

 s < dot> gutekunst <at> bucknell <dot> edu